forkjoseph/EECS589/README.md

 Students are expected to carry out a research project including analysis, design, and implementation components when appropriate on a novel subject.
-The class projects can be either of the following types: algorithm design applied to networked system, implementation of a novel networking system, measurement of existing network protocols, and simulation of a proposed network algorithm.
+The class projects can be any of the following types: algorithm design applied to networked system, implementation of a novel networking system, measurement of existing network protocols, and simulation of a proposed network algorithm.
 We emphasize problems that are real and solutions that will make a difference,